-The median DOR for all subjects was 12.5 months (12.5 months for SLL subjects, and 11.8 months for FL, 20.4 months for LPL/WM and 18.4 months for MZL subjects).
-Among the 122 subjects with measurable lymph nodes at both baseline and post-baseline, 71 subjects (58.2%) achieved a $\geq$ 50% decrease from baseline in the sum of the products of the diameters (SPD) of index lesions.
-Of the 53 subjects who did not respond, 41 (32.8%) had stable disease, 10 (8.0%) had progressive disease, and 2 (1.6%) were not evaluable.
-The median OS, including long-term follow-up for all 125 subjects, was 48.6 months.
-The median OS, including long-term follow-up for all FL subjects was 61.2 months.
+The median DOR for all subjects was 12.5 months (12.5 months for SLL subjects, and not reached for FL, LPL/WM and MZL subjects).
+Among the 122 subjects with measurable lymph nodes at both baseline and post-baseline, 67 subjects (54.9%) achieved $a \ge 50\%$ decrease from baseline in the sum of the products of the diameters (SPD) of index lesions.
+Of the subjects who did not respond, 10 (8.0%) had progressive disease as best response, and 2 (1.6%) were not evaluable.
+The median OS, including long-term follow-up for all 125 subjects, was 20.3 months.

-The European Medicines Agency has waived the obligation to submit the results of studies with idelalisib in all subsets of the paediatric population in the treatment of mature B-cell neoplasms (see section 4.2 for information on paediatric use).
+The European Medicines Agency has deferred the obligation to submit the results of studies with idelalisib in one or more subsets of the paediatric population in the treatment of mature B-cell neoplasms (see section 4.2 for information on paediatric use).